 To avoid burns and other injuries, plan your walks early in the morning before the sun gets too high or in the evening.
 Stick to walking them on the grassy areas on your trip outside if you have to go during the day.
 Doggy boots are also a good option if you have a pet that needs to exercise a lot.
 Make sure the boot material is breathable and has a thick sole to protect against the dangerous heat of the ground.

 Lastly, water is essential to all activities during the summer.
 Constantly refresh and refill your canine’s water bowl during the heat; it is also a good idea to put out multiple water bowls so your pet does not have to go far for a drink.
-Water fountain bowls are also great because they keep the water moving, which discourage nasty mosquitoes from laying eggs and creating a whole new problem.
+Water fountain bowls are also great because they keep the water moving, which discourages nasty mosquitoes from laying eggs and creating a whole new problem.

-However, some issues can occur with our pups especially with those that practically inhale their water whenever they get the chance.
+However, some issues can occur with our pups, especially with those that practically inhale their water whenever they get the chance.
 Slow water bowls are awesome at only allowing a little bit of water to escape for our companions to drink, forcing them to slow down.
 A bonus as well is that it keeps water from splashing and your pet trailing slobber all over the house.

 Some dogs love to crunch on ice cubes as a treat.
 While ice helps cool down and hydrate your pet, too much at once can lead to shock in the body.
 Allow your pet to cool down gradually from being outside and give them ice cubes sparingly.